adennie/vroom/README.md

 2. providing base classes for common use cases such as CRUD operations and collections with filtering support
 3. simplifies implementation of a RESTful web API
  - supports content negotiation
- - helper classes simplify conversion between JSON representations and domain objects
+ - helper classes automated conversion between JSON representations and domain objects

 vroom leverages several best-of-breed open source libraries, including:
  - Restlet (a RESTful API framework)